Welcome to our review of Nature’s Evolutionary Diet Dog Food.

 Ingredients

-Deboned Salmon, Salmon Meal (source of Omega 3 Fatty Acids), Chicken Meal (source of Glucosamine), Oatmeal, Barley, Brown Rice, Dried Tomato Pomace, Chicken Fat (preserved with Mixed Tocopherols), Fish Meal, Natural Flavor, Flaxseed (source of Omega 6 Fatty Acids), Direct Dehydrated Alfalfa Pellets, Calcium Carbonate, Potassium Chloride, Alfalfa Nutrient Concentrate, Dried Chicory Root, L-Threonine, DL-Methionine, Choline Chloride, Salt, preserved with Mixed Tocopherols, Vitamin E Supplement, Sweet Potatoes, Carrots, Zinc Amino Acid Chelate, Zinc Sulfate, Vegetable Juice for color, Ferrous Sulfate, Iron Amino Acid Chelate, Blueberries, Cranberries, Barley Grass, Parsley, Turmeric, Dried Kelp,
+Deboned Salmon, Salmon Meal (source of Omega 3 Fatty Acids), Chicken Meal (source of Glucosamine), Oatmeal, Barley, Brown Rice, Dried Tomato Pomace, Chicken Fat (preserved with Mixed Tocopherols), Fish Meal, Natural Flavor, Flaxseed (source of Omega 6 Fatty Acids), Direct Dehydrated Alfalfa Pellets, Calcium Carbonate, Potassium Chloride, Alfalfa Nutrient Concentrate, Dried Chicory Root, L-Threonine, DL-Methionine, Choline Chloride, Salt, preserved with Mixed Tocopherols, Vitamin E Supplement, Sweet Potatoes, Carrots, Zinc Amino Acid Chelate, Zinc Sulfate, Vegetable Juice for color, Ferrous Sulfate, Iron Amino Acid Chelate, Blueberries, Cranberries, Barley Grass, Parsley, Turmeric,

 Ingredient Analysis